How to find the holonomy algebra of a Lorentzian manifold: Holonomy group; holonomy algebra

-{\it The holonomy group} $G_x$ of $(M,g)$ at a point $x\in M$ is the Lie group that consists of the pseudo-orthogonal transformations given by the parallel transports along all piecewise smooth loops at the point $x$.
-It can be identified with a Lie subgroup of the pseudo-orthogonal Lie group ${\rm O}(r,s)={\rm O}(T_xM,g_x)$.
-The corresponding subalgebra $\g_x$ of $\so(r,s)=\so(T_xM,g_x)$ is called {\it the holonomy algebra} of $(M,g)$ at the point $x\in M$.

-{\it The Ambrose-Singer Theorems} states that the holonomy algebra $\g_x$ is spanned by the following endomorphisms of $T_xM$: where $\gamma$ is a piecewise smooth curve starting at the point $x$ with an end-point $y \in M$, and $X,Y\in T_xM$.
+The theory of holonomy groups of pseudo-Riemannian manifolds can be found e.g. in \cite{Besse,Joyce07}.
+Let $(M,g)$ be a Riemannian or Lorentzian manifold. {\it The holonomy group} $G_x$ of $(M,g)$ at a point $x\in M$ is the Lie group that consists of the orthogonal (resp.
+Lorentzian) transformations of the tangent space given by the parallel transports along all piecewise smooth loops at the point $x$.
+The corresponding Lie algebra is called {\it the holonomy algebra} and it determines the holonomy group if the manifold is simply connected. {\it The Ambrose-Singer Theorems} states that the holonomy algebra is spanned by the endomorphisms $\tau^{-1}_\gamma\circ R_y(\tau_\gamma X,\tau_\gamma Y)\circ \tau_\gamma$ of $T_xM$, where $\gamma$ is a piecewise smooth curve starting at the point $x$ with an end-point $y \in M$, and $X,Y\in T_xM$.

-Since the manifold $M$ is connected, the holonomy groups (holonomy algebras) of $(M,g)$ at different points are isomorphic, and one may speak about the holonomy group $G\subset {\rm O}(r,s)$ (the holonomy algebra $\g\subset\so(r,s)$) of $(M,g)$.

-Recall that a tensor field $T$ on $(M,g)$ is {\it parallel} if $\nabla T=0$, or equivalently $T$ is preserved by parallel transports: for any piecewise smooth curve starting at a point $y\in M$ with an end-point $z\in M$ it holds $\tau_\gamma T_y=T_z$, where $\tau_\gamma$ is the extension of the parallel transport along $\gamma$ to tensors.

-The {\it fundamental principle} states that there exists a one-to-one correspondents between parallel tensor fields $T$ on $M$ and tensors $T_0$ of the same type at $x$ preserved by the tensor extension of the representation of the holonomy group.
+The {\it fundamental principle for holonomy groups} states that there exists a one-to-one correspondents between parallel tensor fields $T$ ($\nabla T=0$) on $M$ and tensors $T_0$ of the same type at $x$ preserved by the tensor extension of the representation of the holonomy group.

-If the manifold $M$ is simply connected, then the holonomy group is connected and it is uniquely defined by the holonomy algebra.
-In this case there exists a one-to-one correspondents between parallel tensor fields $T$ on $M$ and tensors $T_0$ of the same type at $x$ annihilated by the tensor extension of the representation of the holonomy algebra.

-Since we are interested in holonomy algebras, in what follows we will assume that the manifold $M$ is simply connected.
+Since we are interested in holonomy algebras, {\it in what follows we will assume that the manifold $M$ is simply connected}.
 In general case one can pass to the universal covering $(\tilde M,\tilde g)$.